-- 1. Inclined screen clean and in good condition with no gaps between screen panels or damaged panels. - 2.
-Cleaning brush and air burst systems maintained and operating correctly. - 3.
+1. Inclined screen clean and in good condition with no gaps between screen panels or damaged panels.

+- 2. Cleaning brush and air burst systems maintained and operating correctly. - 3.
 Overflow weirs should be maintained, tested and operating correctly. - 4.
 All valves should be operating correctly. - 5.
 Baffle boards under inclined screen in good condition. - 6.
 Flume interior should be smooth with no rough edges.

-- 1. Flume switch gate maintained and in good operating condition. - 2.
-Flume interior smooth with no rough edges. - 3.
-Perforated plate smooth with no rough edges. - 4.
-Wet separator and fish distribution system maintained and ready for operation as designed. - 5.
-Brushes and screens on crowders in good condition with no holes in screens or rough edges. - 6.
-Crowders maintained, tested, and operating correctly. - 7.
-All valves, slide gates, and switch gates maintained and in good operating condition. - 8.
-Retainer screens in place with no holes in screens or sharp wires protruding. - 9.
-Barge and truck loading pipes free of debris, cracks, or blockages and barge loading boom maintained and tested.
+1. Flume switch gate maintained and in good operating condition.

+2. Flume interior smooth with no rough edges.

+3. Perforated plate smooth with no rough edges.

+4. Wet separator and fish distribution system maintained and ready for operation as designed.

+5. Brushes and screens on crowders in good condition with no holes in screens or rough edges.

+6. Crowders maintained, tested, and operating correctly.

+7. All valves, slide gates, and switch gates maintained and in good operating condition.

+8. Retainer screens in place with no holes in screens or sharp wires protruding.

+9. Barge and truck loading pipes free of debris, cracks, or blockages and barge loading boom maintained and tested.

-- 10. All sampling equipment should be maintained and in good operating condition prior to watering up the facilities. - 11.
-Maintain juvenile PIT tag system as required (see "Columbia Basin PIT Tag Information System, General Gate Maintenance and Inspection, Walla Walla District", February 2003).
-Coordinate with PSMFC. - 12.
-Mini- and midi-tanks maintained and in good operating condition. - f.
+10. All sampling equipment should be maintained and in good operating condition prior to watering up the facilities.

+11. Maintain juvenile PIT tag system as required (see "Columbia Basin PIT Tag Information System, General Gate Maintenance and Inspection, Walla Walla District", February 2003).
+Coordinate with PSMFC.

+12. Mini- and midi-tanks maintained and in good operating condition.

+f.
 Avian Predation Areas (Forebay and Tailrace).
 Inspect bird wires, water cannon, and other deterrent devices and repair or replace as needed.
 Where possible, install additional bird wires or other deterrent devices to cover areas of known avian predation activity.
-Prepare avian abatement contract as needed. - g.
-Maintenance Records.
-Record all maintenance and inspections.
+Prepare avian abatement contract as needed.

-2.3.1.2.
-Fish Passage Period (April 1 through December 15).

-- 1. Remove debris from forebay.
-All floating debris will be removed whenever two acres of debris accumulates in the spring and one acre in the summer and fall. - 2.
-Log drawdown differentials in bulkhead slots at least once a week. - 3.
-Remove debris from forebay and trashracks as required to maintain less than 1' of additional drawdown in gate slots.
-Additional raking may be required when heavy debris loads are present in the river or when fish condition requires it. - 4.
-Inspect gatewell slots daily (preferably early in day shift) for debris, fish buildup, and contaminating substances (particularly oil).
-Clean gatewells before they become half covered with debris.
-If, due to the volume of the debris, it is not possible to keep the gatewell at least half clear, they should be cleaned at least once
+1. Remove debris from forebay.
+All floating debris will be removed whenever two acres of debris accumulates in the spring and one acre in the summer and fall.

+2. Log drawdown differentials in bulkhead slots at least once a week.

+3. Remove debris from forebay and trashracks as required to maintain less than 1' of additional drawdown in gate slots.
+Additional raking may be required when heavy debris loads are present in the river or when fish condition requires it.